OWASP/www-staff/procedures/how_membership_works.md

 While a robust solution for the second and third item from above would include re-queueing the message on ANY failure and keeping track of where in the process it failed, there is not a good solution for the first and last items.
 The last item can be partially resolved by having members use the [Membership Portal](https://members.owasp.org/) to renew their membership (because it auto-populates the [Membership page](https://owasp.org/membership/) with the correct email address)

-However, an off-the-shelf membership solution is now in the works which should alleviate issues arising from all these issues.
+However, an off-the-shelf membership solution is now in the works which should alleviate all these issues.